aws-quickstart/quickstart-vmware-tanzu-application-platform/tap-setup-scripts/TAP-SETUP-README.md

 # Project: Tanzu Application Platform on AWS

 ## Pre-requisite
 1. EC2 Instance

     Create an EC2 Instance of Ubuntu 22.04 (ami-09d56f8956ab235b3)

 1. IAM Role

-    This EC2 instance has IAM roles attached to access the EKS cluster & ECR Repos.
+    This EC2 instance should have IAM roles attached to access the EKS cluster & ECR Repos.

 1. Pre-Create ECR Repos